hortonworks/cloudbreak/docs/gcp.md

 ## Configured image

-You can download the latest pre-configured Cloudbreak Deployer Google Cloud image with the following script.
+You can create the latest Cloudbreak deployer Google Compute Engine image with the help of the [gcloud command-line tool](https://cloud.google.com/compute/docs/gcloud-compute/) and the script in the following section.

+Images are global resources, so they can be used across zones and projects.

 ### GCP image details